HabershonLab/research-guide/README.md

 ▶️

-o guarantee or warranty is provided for any of the software or codes highlighted or presented in this repository; users shoudl always check their own results carefully.
+ guarantee or warranty is provided for any of the software or codes highlighted or presented in this repository; users shoudl always check their own results carefully.